markirby/mark-kirby.co.uk/content/_posts/2011-12-13-native-app-vs-packaged-web-app-which-to-use.md

 <img class="alignnone size-medium wp-image-964" title="Facebook-Windows-Phone-7" src="http://mark-kirby.co.uk/wp-content/uploads/2011/12/Facebook-Windows-Phone-7-189x300.jpg" alt="" width="189" height="300" />

 Each version of the app is consistent with the platform running it, and facebook lends itself to this.
-You certainly couldn&#8217;t put the iPhone design onto an Android device without it looking fake.
+You certainly couldn't put the iPhone design onto an Android device without it looking fake.

 If you want to develop an app with a consistent UI on the platform running it (and in most cases you should), you need to **redesign the app for every platform**.

 There will therefore be **additional CSS work to do on every platform** you want the app to run on, but with web you can share the core code.
-Even if you don&#8217;t redesign the app for other devices, browser differences mean you may have inconsistencies which will need to be tested for and worked out.
+Even if you don't redesign the app for other devices, browser differences mean you may have inconsistencies which will need to be tested for and worked out.

 ## Neutral designs work well as packaged web apps

-If your app doesn&#8217;t contain any native UI elements (like the FT app) it can easily be produced with web technologies without feeling fake.
+If your app doesn't contain any native UI elements (like the FT app) it can easily be produced with web technologies without feeling fake.

 The user has no expectations related to the UI elements you are using, so performance issues are reduced.